This chapter is a continued part of chapter 27| Shinto Main 7 Regions (Part A). Please read chapter 27 before reading this section.

 Settu (Osaka) has many well-known swordsmiths.
 They are Kawachi-no-Kami Kunisuke (河内守国助), Tsuda Echizen-no-Kami Sukehiro (津田越前守助広), Inoue Shinkai (井上真改), Ikkanshi Tadatsuna (一竿子忠綱), etc.

-The Settsu (Osaka) sword’s main characteristic — The surface is beautiful and fine, with no pattern or no designs, almost a flat surface.
+The Settsu (Osaka) sword’s main characteristic ———— The surface is beautiful and fine, almost like a solid look with no pattern or no designs surface.
 The below two photos are of the Settsu sword.

 Ikkanshi Tadatsuna from Sano Museum Catalogue.
 Permission granted to use.

-Ikanshi Tadatsuna (一竿子忠綱) was famous for his carvings.
+Ikkanshi Tadatsuna was famous for his carvings.
 His father was also a well-known swordsmith, Omi-no-Kami Tadatsuna (近江守忠綱).
 Ikkanshi Tadatsu was the second generation of Omi-no-kami Tadatsuna.
-Therefore he was also known as Awataguchi Omi-no-Kami Fujiwara Tadatsuna (粟田口近江守藤原忠綱), as you see on the Nakago above photo.
+Therefore he was also known as Awataguchi Omi-no-Kami Fujiwara Tadatsuna (粟田口近江守藤原忠綱), as you see in the Nakago above photo.

-Inoue Shinkai was the second generation of Izumi-no-Kami Kunisada (和泉守国定).
-He was a student of Kunihiro.
+Inoue shinkai was the second generation of Izumi-no-Kami Kunisada (和泉守国定), who was a student of Kunihiro.

-The characteristic of Inoue Shinkai’s swords —– Osaka Yakidashi, tempered line getting wider gradually toward the top.
+The characteristic of Inoue Shinkai’s swords —-Osaka Yakidashi, the tempered line gradually becomes wider toward the top.
 O-Notare and deep Nie.
 Very fine Ji-hada with almost no design on the surface.